-Cliff Andrews has nearly 20 years of political experience as a federal legislative strategist and advocate.
+Cliff Andrews has more than 20 years of political experience as a federal legislative strategist and advocate.
 He heads CapCity Advocates, LLC, a federal government relations business that he started in 2004.
 He offers extensive experience in legislative issues management and coalition management for trade associations and corporations.
 In particular, he consults with clients on advocacy plans, legislative and regulatory conferences and fly-ins, policy paper and testimony preparation, policy issue monitoring, grassroots and grasstops development, PAC strategy, and building strategic relationships with third-party groups.

 In the past, Cliff served as the Director of Government Relations for Butera & Andrews, a Washington D.C. law firm, and at one time was a staffer for Senator Harry Reid.
 He also worked in the financial services sector for Equitable and New York Life, where he secured investments and insurance for small businesses and families.

 Chuck DiVencenzo is the President and CEO of NAFA, overseeing the association’s efforts to promote and expand the utilization of fixed and fixed index annuity products through independent distribution.
 His work on advocacy at the state and federal levels, thought leadership, consumer education efforts and commitment to industry best practices have aided product acceptance and industry growth.